somod-dev/somod/packages/docs/src/reference/main-concepts/serverless/functions.md

 For [HttpApi](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-httpapi.html) and [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html) event sources SOMOD automatically tries to resolve the conflicting API Routes.
 For conflict resolution strategy, refer to [Namespaces](/reference/main-concepts/namespaces).

+## Debug

+By default, functions are bundled and minified when prepared.
+Enable `--debug` flag with `somod prepare` command to keep the functions un-minified along with source-map enabled in the deployed lambda function.

 ## Extending the functions